comp426-2023-spring/RamVision/README.md

 ## Development server

+Run 'npm install' to install dependencies
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+** To run code, please use ng serve instead of npm run as this was written using angular **

 ## Code scaffolding